 Building a steady stream of traffic and revenue takes time, more so if you want it to be profitable.
 Following the lesson I’ve mentioned earlier will help you reach your goals faster but you still have to be persistent at it.

 Plus, in the early stages of establishing your site, you’ll have to be a jack of all trades.
-That means handling the writing, optimizing your site for search engines, outreaching to other webmasters to form partnership, running and optimizing social media marketing campaign, as well as the technical aspects of developing and running a website.
+That means handling the writing, optimizing your site for search engines, outreaching to other webmasters to form a partnership, running and optimizing social media marketing campaign, as well as the technical aspects of developing and running a website.

 My advice to you is to focus on mastering one or two skill sets in the later stages and outsource (or build a team) to handle the rest.

-Takeaway for success in affiliate marketing
+The takeaway for success in affiliate marketing

 Jumping Into the world of affiliate marketing might seem overwhelming but don’t let it get to you.
 Be persistent throughout it all and you’ll come out better in the end.